tryglow/glow/package.tinybird/README.md

-# @tryglow/tinybird
+# @trylinky/tinybird

-This package contains the Tinybird tracking client for Glow.
+This package contains the Tinybird tracking client for Linky.